Anatoly Shariy: Activity as a journalist

-Next month Shariy and journalists of the "1+1" TV channel issued several publications alleging the involvement of the Ministry of Internal Affairs in covering up illegal casinos in Kyiv.
-On 12 July 2011 Shariy and the film crew of the "1+1" channel were locked on the casino premises.
+The following month, Shariy and journalists of the "1+1" TV channel issued several publications alleging the involvement of the Ministry of Internal Affairs in covering up illegal casinos in Kyiv.
+On 12 July 2011, Shariy and the film crew of the "1+1" channel were locked on the casino premises.
 Shortly thereafter criminal investigators arrived and seized 34 slot machines and video recordings of the hall, resulting in a criminal case on gambling business.
-A few hours after the incident in the casino, a shot was fired at Shariy's car, but the journalist was not injured.
+A few hours after the incident in the casino, a shot was fired at Shariy's car, but he was not injured.
 In August 2011, a criminal case on an attempted assassination was opened.
 The car shooting incident was cited as an example of attacks on journalists in the Human Rights Watch report for year 2011.

 After the attempted murder Shariy continued his journalistic activities.
 On 21 September 2011, after another publication exposing corruption in the Ministry of Internal Affairs, the case on the assassination attempt on Shariy was closed, and a criminal case was initiated against the journalist himself for "staging an assassination attempt".

+In October 2023, unknown individuals attacked the home of a blogger in Spain with Molotov cocktails.
+Russian security services later determined that the recent arson attempt was carried out by members of the criminal group Khimprom, which is involved in drug trafficking.